Puzzle of Fate

 That seems the height of arrogance to me, and I found that to be the tone of this book.
 The author treats the reader like a college student.

-Buying Puzzle of Fate did not make me a student of Kamarei’s and I will not be bludgeoned into submission by the quotations chosen to support the author’s point of view.
+Buying Puzzle of Fate did not make me a student of Kamarei’s.
+I will not be bludgeoned into submission by the quotations chosen to support the author’s point of view.

 ‘Arrogance’ is the word that remains foremost in mind after reading this interesting study.